wigglybanana/community-map/README.md

 ## Submitting your community

-To add your community, create a pull request with a list/<community_name>.cfg text file.
+To add your community, create a pull request with a list/<community-name>.cfg text file.

-In this case <community_name> is the name of your community, translated to english and using snae_case.
+In this case <community_name> is the name of your community, translated to english and using lowercase and dashes.
 As an example:

-* godot_in_spanish.cfg
+* godot-engine-in-spanish.cfg
-* godot_rio_de_janeiro.cfg
+* rio-de-janeiro.cfg
-* godot_germany.cfg
+* germany.cfg